JudeQuintana/cloud-infra-lab/README.md

 VPC:
 - Requires IPAM.
 - Uses Tiered VPC-NG module.
-- Currenlty utilizing 2 AZs but more can be added.
+- Currently utilizing 2 AZs but more can be added.
 - Has a VPC Endpoint for sending s3 traffic direct to s3 instead of traversing IGW or NATGW.
 - Using isolated subnets for db subnets for future use when scaling VPCs in a Centralized Router (TGW hub and spoke).
   - It will make it easier for db connections to be same VPC only so other intra region VPCs cant connect when full mesh TGW routes exist.